signal18/docs.signal18.io/05.configuration/06.routing-traffic/01.haproxy/docs.md

 exit 1
 ```

 > using **replication-manager** active/standby & arbitrator make sure each script point to it's local replication-manager.
-The all side loosing arbitration will repoert backend down.
+The all side loosing arbitration will report backend down.

+#### Runtime API

+HAProxy Runtime API  provides very powerful dynamic configuration capabilities with no service reloads or restarts https://www.haproxy.com/fr/blog/dynamic-configuration-haproxy-runtime-api/

+**replication-manager (2.1)** is waiting for some specific naming convention for backend pool and server names in the proxy config

+backend service_write

+In this backend one need to define a single master node a named it leader

+backend service_read

+In this backend one need to define a all replica nodes and named them with the Id of replication manager aka db<hash(host:port)>
+One can get those ID via API (http interface / cluster menu / debug / servers )

+The replication-manager will auto DRAIN the backend route if the replication is broken or is late or the server is in ignored list